0x1d00ffff/0xBTC-Stats/README.md

  - ~~colorize the miner names in the 'block distribution' table~~
  - add human-readable dates next to the eth block numbers in stats
  - add a set of useful links to the footer of the site
+ - ~~improve hashrate graph accuracy: currently, we load a set of time 'windows' and calcualte hashrate for each window, using the difficulty value set at the *end* of the window.
+A better technique: if window is over blocks 1-300 and diffuculty changes at block 100, 1/3 are at low diff and 2/3 at high diff.~~~ Verify that this is fixed
  - graphs to add:
    - ~~pie chart to 'block distribution' section~~
    - total hashes over time